MSClark/my-sick-fits/notes/javaNotes.md

 when importing packages youre specifying the classes you want, the package name it just there to tell you what package the class is in, so if you import a pakage with no class name or .* you will get an error

+super() and this() should be only in first line of constructor,otherwise we will get error.

+Whenever we are creating child class object then both parent class and child class constructors will be executed,but first parent class constructor followed by child class constructor.

+when implementing an interface you need to implement all interface methods, if you dont you have to declre the class implementing the interface as abstract

+you cant create an object from an abstract class

+default is acces modified that has scope of same package

+only modifier you can put on a local var is final

+package statements have to go before import statements